-Human rights principles offer a framework for assessing the health care reform proposals put forward during the 2008 presidential primaries.
-Health care reform was identified early on as a key issue in the presidential campaign.
-In a large initial field of candidates, Democrat John Edwards was the first to publish a health care plan, in March 2007.
-He identified universal access to insurance coverage as a key objective and proposed a set of market-based reform measures, featuring mandates for providing and purchasing insurance.19 Other Democrats followed suit.
-Viewed from a human rights perspective, the proposals of the leading Democratic candidates were almost indistinguishable from each other.
-Most Democrats favored a multi-payer, mixed public-private system with some form of mandates for employers and individuals.
+Human rights principles offer a framework for assessing the health care reform proposals put forward during the 2008 election campaign.
+Health care reform was identified early on as a key issue.
+In a large field of candidates going into the primaries, Democrat John Edwards was the first to publish a health care plan, in March 2007.
+He identified universal access to insurance coverage as a key objective and proposed a set of market-based reform measures, featuring mandates for providing and purchasing insurance.21 Other Democrats followed suit.
+Viewed from a human rights perspective, the proposals of the leading Democratic candidates were almost indistinguishable from each other, mostly featuring a multi-payer, mixed public-private system with some form of mandates for employers and individuals.
 There were also few substantive differences among the health care proposals of Republican candidates.
 Most Republicans relied on appeals to personal responsibility for preserving health and gave private insurers and public programs the power to reward healthy behaviors.
 Both Democrats and Republicans offered tax subsidies for the purchase of insurance.
-For Republicans, this subsidy was linked to market deregulation and a shift from employer-based coverage to the individual insurance market, whereas Democrats called for better regulation of the health insurance market.
+For Republicans, this subsidy was linked to market deregulation and a concerted shift from employer-based coverage to the individual insurance market, whereas Democrats called for better industry regulation.

-Measured against all dimensions of a rights-based approach to health care, none of the reform proposals met human rights standards, with Republican plans, in particular, failing to address basic human rights principles.20 Only the proposal by Democrat Dennis Kucinich, reflected in a congressional bill-the Expanded and Improved Medicare for All Act (HR 676) - fulfilled most principles.
-No other candidate recognized health and health care as a human right, although Senator Barack Obama's plan referred to a right to health insurance, and, as the campaign progressed, Senator Hillary Clinton started speaking about health care as a moral right.21 Neither of them, however, linked this to the freedoms and entitlements entailed in the human right to health, nor to the government's obligation to respect, protect, and fulfill such a right.
+Measured against all dimensions of a rights-based approach to health care, none of the reform proposals met human rights standards, with Republican plans, in particular, failing to address basic human rights principles.22 Only the proposal by Democratic Representative Dennis Kucinich, reflected in a congressional bill-the Expanded and Improved Medicare for All Act (HR 676)-fulfilled most principles.
+No other candidate recognized health care as a human right, although then Senator Obama's plan referred to a right to health insurance and then Senator Hillary Clinton spoke about health care as a moral right.23 Neither of them, however, linked this to the freedoms and entitlements entailed in the human right to health, nor to the government's obligation to respect, protect, and fulfill such a right.

-The presidential candidates' health plans generally performed most poorly on the human rights standards of equity and participation.
-Democrats noted the existence of health disparities but failed to recognize that such inequities are fueled by a segregated system in which the care that people receive is dictated by their status, their coverage source, and the neighborhood that they live in, but not by their needs.
+The candidates' health plans generally performed most poorly on the human rights standards of equity and participation.
+Democrats noted the existence of health disparities but failed to recognize that such inequities are fueled by a segregated system in which the care that people receive is dictated by their status, their coverage source, and the neighborhood that they live in, rather than their needs.
 No candidate addressed how people could take part in shaping health care planning and implementation.
 Both participation and equity constitute blind spots in a perspective that regards health care as a product to be bought rather than a right to be exercised.

-In a comparison of the potential human rights impact of the different proposals, plans based on deregulation would mostly benefit the healthy and wealthy, whereas plans including mandates to provide or purchase insurance could increase access to some form of health insurance.
-Deregulation proposals are likely to increase the number of people rejected by private insurers and push others into buying high-deductible, low-benefit coverage.
+In a comparison of the potential human rights impact of the different proposals, plans based on deregulation would mostly benefit the healthy and wealthy, whereas plans including mandates to provide or purchase insurance could improve access to some form of health insurance.
+Deregulation proposals would likely increase the number of people rejected by private insurers and push others into buying high-deductible, low-benefit coverage.
 This could lead to a reduction of both insurance rates and access to health care, and thus constitute a human rights violation.
-While proposals favoring individual mandates - or similar measures designed to achieve universal coverage might encourage incremental steps toward access to health care for all, they also move new resources into the private insurance industry without any guarantee that these will primarily be spent on health protection.
+While proposals for expanding insurance coverage might encourage incremental steps toward access to health care for all, they would also move new resources-in form of tax subsidies-into the private insurance industry without any guarantee that these would primarily be spent on health protection.